handsontable/hyperformula/docs/guide/technical-limitations.md

 # Technical limitations

-This pages lists the known limitations of HyperFormula in its current development stage:
+This page lists the known limitations of HyperFormula in its current development stage:

 * Node.js versions older than 13 don't properly compare
 culture-insensitive strings.
 HyperFormula requires the full